rakesh2009/Web_scrapping_live_Webpages/README.md

 **Problem Statement :**

-How to read and get the required information from the a live & dynamic webpage.
+How to read and get the required information from the online dynamic webpages.

-Solution:

-To tackle this problem I have implemented the K-means clustering Firstly, I applied the K-means clustering without dimensionality reduction Secondly, I applied the K-means clustering with dimensionality reduction (Using PCA), which improves performance of model by feature extraction.
-In addition to that I found out
-a) which cluster has max. articles(before & after implementing PCA) b) top 50 words in entertainment cluster and printing last 50th word (before & after implementing PCA)

-Dependencies:
+**Solution:**

+To tackle this problem, I have considered the online webpage of **'https://www.timesjobs.com/'**.
+On this webpages, i have performed the webscrapping & extracted the required information & saved in a '.csv file'.
+This '.csv file' will be helpful for performing the downstream activities such as Machine learning, EDA, etc.

+**Dependencies:**

 Python 3+, jupyter notebbook, Pandas, Numpy, Sklearn, K-means, PCA

-Purpose:
+**Purpose:**

 The purpose of this project is to gain insights, develop competency & help others in